linobollansee/property-value-maximizer/README.md

   - streamlit: A framework for building interactive ML and data science web apps with minimal code.

 - Others
+  - kaggle: A library for accessing and managing Kaggle datasets via the Kaggle API.
   - setuptools: A package development and distribution tool, ensuring dependencies are managed properly.

 ## Credits